 This is a condition causing damage to the nervous tissue within the brain.
 MS can cause dizziness.
 The problem can fluctuate.
 It often causes other problems such as visual problems, numbness or tingling or problems passing urine.

 In some patients part of the brain malfunction.
 The reasons are not always clear.
-In some cases the problems is inherited.
-The part of the brain involved in balance and co-ordination may be affect causing clumsiness, slurred speech unsteadiness.
+In some cases, the problems are inherited.
+The part of the brain involved in balance and coordination may be affected causing clumsiness, slurred speech and unsteadiness.

 Dizziness is not a common feature of epilepsy.
-Most cases of epilepsy are fairly clear if associated with seizures which can cause shaking (tonic clonic seizures) or altered consciousness.
+Most cases of epilepsy are fairly clear if associated with seizures which can cause shaking (tonic-clonic seizures) or altered consciousness.
 Occasionally epilepsy can be associated with a period of altered consciousness which does not result in the patient falling or collapsing.
-Generally however the patient is not aware of what has happened.
+Generally, however the patient is not aware of what has happened.
 This is unusual in dizziness due to the inner ear.
-Patient with dizziness due to inner ear problems usually remember the episodes of dizziness.
+Patients with dizziness due to inner ear problems usually remember the episodes of dizziness.